About Menominee County

 Mugshots & Booking Photos

-In Menominee County, mugshots are taken and retained by the Menominee County Sheriff's Office during the booking process.
+In Menominee County, mugshots are taken and retained by Menominee County Sheriff's Office during the booking process.
 These booking photos are part of the arrest records and can be accessed through the Sheriff's Office.
 While some mugshots may be available online, others may require a formal request for access.
 Michigan does not have specific mugshot removal laws, but individuals can seek removal through legal channels if the mugshot is deemed inaccurate or misleading.
-The Sheriff's Office provides guidance on how to search for and request mugshots.

 Courts & Case Records

 Menominee County's judicial system includes the 41st Circuit Court, located at 839 10th Avenue in Menominee, MI 49858, which handles felony criminal cases, civil cases exceeding $25,000, family law matters including divorce and custody, and appeals from lower courts.
-The court can be reached at (906) 863-9968.
-The 95-2 District Court, also located at the Menominee County Courthouse, has jurisdiction over misdemeanor criminal cases, civil cases up to $25,000, landlord-tenant disputes, and small claims matters up to $6,500.
+The court can be contacted through the office’s website.
+The 95-2 District Court, also located at Menominee County Courthouse, has jurisdiction over misdemeanor criminal cases, civil cases up to $25,000, landlord-tenant disputes, and small claims matters up to $6,500.
+Menominee County Court also conducts preliminary examinations in felony cases.

 - Certified copies of court documents typically cost $10 for the first page and $1 for each additional page, plus a certification fee.